-How do I use Skanect Pro with my Structure Sensor?
+How do I use Skanect Pro with the original Structure Sensor (ST01)?

 Using the Structure Sensor with Skanect makes it incredibly easy for nearly anyone to capture, refine and share high-quality 3D scans of people and objects.
 Here’s how to get started:

 First, download and install Skanect on your Mac or Windows PC.

 Next, choose how you will transmit 3D data from your Structure Sensor to your Mac or Windows PC running Skanect.
 You can use the USB Hacker Cable to connect your Structure Sensor directly (however, you will only receive monochromatic scans), or you can connect your Structure Sensor to an Apple iPad to stream 3D data wirelessly.
 We recommend using a compatible Apple iPad to enable wireless streaming of 3D data with color textures.

 Option 1: Wireless Streaming Using an Apple iPad and the Uplink Feature